logo

 • Jeremiah Powers

-• It was common for bequests to include wearing apparel.
+• It was common for bequests in Colonial America to include wearing apparel.

 Women played an essential role in American society as mothers and homemakers.